oleg-py/meow-mtl/README.md

 ### Consumer

 `Consumer` is a simple wrapper around `A => F[Unit]`.
-It supports a single effect - `FunctorTell`, and can be used for things like logging, persistence, notifications, etc.
+It supports a single effect - `Tell`, and can be used for things like logging, persistence, notifications, etc.

 `Consumer` instances are constructed with `apply` method on a companion.